-In September 2022, we announced top-line results from the SHIELD I Phase 3 study of D-PLEX ${100}$ .
-SHIELD I is a prospective, multinational, randomized, double-blind Phase 3 trial designed to assess the efficacy and safety of D-PLEX ${100}$ administered concomitantly with standard of care (SoC) compared to a SoC alone arm, in the prevention of post-abdominal surgery incisional infection.
-The primary endpoint of the trial is the combination of incisional SSIs and mortality as measured by the proportion of subjects with either an SSI event, as determined by a blinded and independent adjudication committee, re-interventions due to SSIs or mortality for any reason within 30 days post-surgery.
-A total of 977 patients were randomized into the study, consisting of 488 subjects in the D-PLEX ${100}$ treatment arm and 489 patients in the control arm.
-SHIELD I study did not achieve its primary endpoint of reduction in SSIs, re-interventions due to SSIs and mortality: in the ITT population, the local administration of D-PLEX ${100}$ and SoC (n=485) resulted in a decrease in the primary endpoint of 23 percent compared to SoC alone (n=489) (p=0.1520).
-That said, in a pre-specified subgroup ITT analysis requested by the FDA of a total of 423 subjects with large incisions (>20 centimeters), the local administration of D-PLEX ${100}$ resulted in a significant reduction of 54 percent in the primary endpoint, compared to SoC alone (p=0.0032).
-Within the first 30 days post-surgery, SSIs decreased from 9.7% in the SoC treatment arm (n=211), as compared to 4.4% in the D-PLEX ${100}$ treatment arm (n=212).
-In addition, SHIELD I study also showed a 34% reduction in the primary endpoint in patients with one or more personal risk factors (post hoc analysis; p=0.047; n=680) compared to standard of care.
-SHIELD I study demonstrated a good safety profile of D-PLEX ${100}$ with no increase in serious or severe treatment emergent adverse events compared to standard of care.
+In September 2022, we announced top-line results from the SHIELD I Phase 3 study of D-PLEX100.
+SHIELD I was a prospective, multinational, randomized, double-blind Phase 3 trial designed to assess the efficacy and safety of D-PLEX100 administered concomitantly with SoC compared to a SoC alone arm, in the prevention of post-abdominal surgery incisional infection.
+The primary endpoint of the trial was the combination of incisional SSIs and mortality as measured by the proportion of subjects with either an SSI event, as determined by a blinded and independent adjudication committee, reinterventions due to SSIs or mortality for any reason within 30 days post-surgery.
+A total of 977 patients were randomized into the study, consisting of 488 subjects in the D-PLEX100 treatment arm and 489 patients in the control arm.
+SHIELD I study did not achieve its primary endpoint of reduction in SSIs, reinterventions due to SSIs and mortality: in the ITT population, the local administration of D-PLEX100 and SoC (n=485) resulted in a decrease in the primary endpoint of 23 percent compared to SoC alone (n=489) (p=0.1520).
+That said, in a pre-specified subgroup ITT analysis requested by the FDA of a total of 423 subjects with large incisions (>20 centimeters), the local administration of D-PLEX100 resulted in a significant reduction of 54 percent in the primary endpoint, compared to SoC alone (p=0.0032).
+Within the first 30 days post-surgery, SSIs decreased from 9.7% in the SoC treatment arm (n=211), as compared to 4.4% in the D-PLEX100 treatment arm (n=212).
+In addition, SHIELD I study also showed a 34% reduction in the primary endpoint in patients with one or more personal risk factors (post hoc analysis; p=0.047; n=680) compared to SoC.
+Together, these results suggest potential prophylactic efficacy when D-PLEX is administered concomitantly with systemic antibacterial prophylaxis in patients with increased SSI risk factors, whether procedural or patient-specific comorbidities.
+Patients with either of these risk profiles are readily identifiable by the surgeon in the pre- and intra-operative periods, offering the option to apply D-PLEX100 after fascial closure but before skin closure.
+The SHIELD I study demonstrated a good safety profile of D-PLEX100: the overall incidence of TEAEs was similar between study arms with numerically lower incidences of severe and serious TEAEs, and any TEAEs requiring surgical reinterventions in the D-PLEX arm compared to the SoC arm.